News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Client rate-limiting (client_max_rate)

-The client or user rate limit applies to an individual user and endpoint.
+The client or user rate limit applies one counter to each individual user and endpoint.
 Each endpoint can have different limit rates, but all users are subject to the same rate.

 A note on performance